ekedonald/Git-Project/README.md

 ![git checkout2](./images/3%20git%20checkout2.png)

 ### Merging A Branch Into Another Branch
-Lets say we two branches A and B. If you want to add the content of branch B into A. First we change into branch A and run the git command below:
+Lets say we have two branches A and B. If you want to add the content of branch B into A. First we change into branch A and run the git command shown below:

 ```bash
 git merge B